pnnl/ruleset-checking-tool/docs/ashrae_90p1_2022/ruleset_functions/get_zone_conditioning_category.md

   - Else check if zone meets the criteria for semi-heated zones, save zone as semi-heated temporarily: `else if zone_capacity_dict[zone.id]["HEATING"] >=CAPACITY_THRESHOLD: semiheated_zones.append(zone.id)`

-- To determine eligibility for indirectly conditioned zones, for each zone in RMR: `for zone in RMR...zones:`
+- To determine eligibility for indirectly conditioned zones, for each zone in RMD: `for zone in RMD...zones:`

   - If zone is not directly conditioned (heated or cooled): `if zone not in directly_conditioned_zones:`